AhmadAlBarasy/shop-manage-cli-python/README.md

 pip install -r requirements.txt
 ```

-* Create a PostgreSQL database using postgres using the following command:
+* Create a PostgreSQL database using sql shell or any database tool by executing the following command:
  ```
     create database your-database-name;
   ```